-They'll be wearin' green St. Paddy's Day will be observed in style Saturday at the St. Patrick's Day Parade.
-The parade will begin at the St. Patrick's Day Parade.
-The parade will begin at City Park Golf Course, 11 a.m., and proceed down City Park Golf Course, 11 a.m., and proceed down Dlock of Perkins Road block of Perkins Road.
+They'll be wearin' green St. Paddy's Day will be observed in style Saturday at City Park Golf Course.
+11 a.m., and proceed down Parking Road to the overpass bridge, ending in the 2900 Parking Road.
 Parade chairman Patrick Shingleton says the parade will go on rain or shine, so if the skies turn cloudy, don't let that keep you away.

 will go on rain or shine, so if the skies turn cloudy, don't let that keep you away.
-Judge Joseph Keogh, a long-time organizer of the St. Judge Joseph Keogh, a long-time organizer of the St. Marshall.
+Judge Joseph Keogh, a long-time organizer of the St. Patrick's Day event, will be the parade's grand marshall.
 Also, there will be four bands, musical groups and 37 organizations participating in the parade.
 At the parade's end, businesses along Perkins Road will be serving traditional Irish favorites - beef stew, corned beef and cabbage.
 Also, Nelrose English will lead the singing of traditional Irish ballads.

+Rochelle McCann was an active participant in the McCann Krewe.
+She worked with Mayor President Pat Screen when the parade began.

+¥

+\

+\

 March 15 The original St. Patrick's Day parade, founded by the Irish Club of Baton Rouge, traveled down Main Street downtown.
 A lack of interest caused the event to disband and in 1986 Pat Shingleton started the Wearin' of the Green.
 Originally, the primarily "walking parade" was announced in the State Times and Morning Advocate.

-Rochelle McCann was an active participant in the McCann Krewe.
-She worked with Mayor President Pat Screen when the parade began.
+\\\\\\\\\\\

+March 16

-March 16 Grand Marshal Ivar Quigley, a native of Ireland, led the parade as Grand Marshal.
-Locals are familiar with the sports bar Ivar's which his son, Patrick Quigley, named after him.
+Grand Marshal Ivar Quigley, a native of Ireland, led the parade as Grand Marshal.
+Locals are familiar with the

+2

+\ \ \

+\ \ \ \

+sports bar Ivar's which his son, Patrick Quigley, named after him.
 (The bar has since sold and has other owners.)

+March 12

 By our twentieth anniversary we were going strong.
 Our Grand Marshal was Junior Finnegan from Killarney, Ireland.
 The Irish folk truly added to the event.
 Junior was quite the character and known to "break out in song" at any moment.

+\ ¥

+\

-WEARIN' OF THE GREEN PARTY March 14 The first Emerald Party with Snoop Dogg, compliments of Todd Graves, took place the weekend before Parade Day.
+\\ \\\ \\ \ \ \\\\ March 14 The first Emerald Party with Snoop Dogg, compliments of Todd Graves, took place the weekend before Parade Day.
 However, the parade was cancelled Thursday, just days before it was supposed to roll because of the pandemic.

-The Pipes and Drums of New Orleans was our first bagpiping band to march and play in the parade.
-March 12 This was the final year of the annual street party which was held at the foot of the overpass on Perkins Road.
+March 14 19877 The Pipes and Drums of New Orleans was our first bagpiping band to march and play in the parade.

+This was the final year of the annual street party which was held at the foot of the overpass on Perkins Road.
 Thousands congregated in the area to hear live bands and enjoy liquid libations.
 Complaints to area councilmen stopped the event from happening again.